 Watercolor lends itself beautifully to painting flowers, because flowers are colorful and soft.
 The organic lines and the manner in which the paint puddles onto the paper make for a lovely representation of any floral subject, especially with the variations of shade.
 Though tulips do not contain many free-flowing petals, you can create beautiful lines by simply drawing with water instead of drawing the subject with pencil.
+Watch the video tutorial.

 Things You'll Need

 - Reference photo or live tulip

 - 140-pound hot press Arches watercolor paper, 1 sheet

 - No. 20 round brush

 Prepare your color palette using the following colors: